mozilla-metrics/bagheera/README.md

 Notice you can tweak the HBase connection pool size, table and column names as needed for different maps.

-### Hazelcast HdfsMapStore Configuration ###
+### Hazelcast SequenceFileMapStore/TextFileMapStore Configuration ###

-If you want to configure a Hazelcast Map to persist data to HDFS you can use the HdfsMapStore.
-It will write a SequenceFile with Text key/value pairs.
-Currently it will always use block compression.
+If you want to configure a Hazelcast Map to persist data to HDFS you can use one of two implementations of HdfsMapStore.
+The SequenceFileMapStore will write a SequenceFile with Text key/value pairs and the TextFileMapStore will write only values ignoring the key altogether.
+SequenceFileMapStore will always use block compression whereas TextFileMapStore doesn't use any compression.
 In the future we may add support for more compression codecs or alternative file formats.
-This MapStore will rollover and write new files every day or when _hazelcast.hdfs.max.filesize_ is reached.
-It will write files to the directory _hazelcast.hdfs.basedir/hazelcast.hdfs.dateformat/UUID_.
+Both MapStores will rollover and write new files every day or when _hazelcast.hdfs.max.filesize_ is reached.
+They will write files to the directory _hazelcast.hdfs.basedir/hazelcast.hdfs.dateformat/UUID_.
 Please note that _hazelcast.hdfs.max.filesize_ is only checked against a bytes written counter and not the actual filesize in HDFS.
-Actual filesize's will probably be much smaller than this number due to block compression.
-Here is an example section using this MapStore from hazelcast.xml configuration:
+Actual filesize's will probably be much smaller than this number when using compression.
+Here is an example section using SequenceFileMapStore from hazelcast.xml configuration:

 	<map name="mymapname">
 		<time-to-live-seconds>20</time-to-live-seconds>